wp-graphql/wp-graphql/docs/wp-content/static-content/quick-start.md

----
-uri: "/docs/quick-start/"
-title: "Quick Start"
----
+# Install

 WPGraphQL is a WordPress plugin that allows developers to interact with WordPress data using [GraphQL](/docs/intro-to-graphql/).

-This quick start guide is intended for developers that want to use GraphQL with WordPress.
-This guide will be most useful for developers already familiar with WordPress.
-If you're brand new to WordPress, you should check out the [Intro to WordPress](/docs/intro-to-wordpress/) guide.
+This quick start guide is intended for developers who want to use GraphQL to efficiently query and interact with WordPress data.
+It will be especially helpful for developers already familiar with WordPress.
+If you’re new to WordPress, check out the [Intro to WordPress](/docs/intro-to-wordpress/) guide before proceeding.

 ## Install